whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-14-Ipsy-Subscription-February-2016-Review.md

 <p><i>Note: This blush has an inside sticker seal and every subscriber receiving this will get the shade Desert Rose.</i></p>

 <p>It's been awhile since I've used a loose powdered blush, I may just be too lazy to swirl, tap and buff.
 But I'm open to trying it out again.
-Plus this came in quite a large sized jar, hurray, this will surely last me for quite some time.</p>
+Plus this came in quite a large sized jar (hurray) so this will surely last me for quite some time.</p>

 <br>